Summer Rolls with Thai Sauce Recipe

 Summer Rolls with Thai Sauce

-Summer rolls are those delightful paper-thin rice disks that you dip in warm water to soften (no cooking!), fill with virtually anything you like, roll and dip in the sauce of your choice: I love the suggested Thai dipping sauce, but you could use teriyaki sauce, or even a mixture of toasted sesame oil and soy sauce and nothing more.
-Seeing the filling through the translucent skins makes it even more fun.
-It would be all right to make them earlier in the day, maybe even a day before, keep them refrigerated and bring them to room temperature at serving time, just as long as you don’t let the rolls touch, or they might get stuck.
+Summer rolls are those delightful paper-thin rice disks that you dip in warm water to soften (no cooking!), fill with virtually anything you like, roll and dip in the sauce of your choice: I love the suggested Thai dipping sauce for these summer rolls, but you could use teriyaki sauce, or even a mixture of toasted sesame oil and soy sauce and nothing more.
+Seeing the filling through the translucent skins of the summer rolls makes it even more fun.
+It would be all right to make them earlier in the day, maybe even a day before, keep them refrigerated and bring them to room temperature at serving time, just as long as you don’t let the rolls touch, or they might get stuck: Just spray the summer rolls with vegetable spray and arrange them a little distance form each other.

 Use your imagination and personal preference and use any filling you like, always keeping the selection short and to the point: rice noodles (soak in hot water, drain and cut smaller with scissors), diced cooked or smoked chicken, grated carrots, julienned snow peas, thinly sliced nappa cabbage, finely shredded kale, seaweed presoaked in hot water, chopped peanuts, etc.